 ULTIMATE GUIDE: How to Use Disney Genie and Genie+

 With the Bakery Tour, you can get a glimpse into a working replica of Boudin Bakery in San Francisco, and see how Disneyland’s tasty sourdough bread is made.
 During the tour, you’ll get to sample some fresh bread that was baked on-site too.
 I like picking up a loaf of bread to take back home with me, especially the cute Mickey Mouse-shaped loaves.

 2. Paddle Your Own Canoe at Disneyland Park

-Did you know that there’s one attraction at Disneyland that’s fully self-powered?
+Did you know there’s one attraction at Disneyland that’s fully self-powered?
 The Davy Crocket Explorer Canoes are completely propelled by guests and cast members, and the boats are not on a track, unlike other boats that travel along the Rivers of America.

 The attraction is often overlooked by guests for more thrilling rides like Big Thunder Mountain Railroad or Pirates of the Caribbean, but these canoes should be on your list of things to do next time you go to Disneyland for the pure joy of a serene trip around Pirate’s Lair on Tom Sawyer Island.
 And don’t worry if you get tired while paddling, your canoe guides have enough strength to make it around the river in a full boat of people without much help.